Japanese Festivals by Month: A Complete Guide for Travelers

 3. Do Japanese festivals happen every month?

-Yes, Japan celebrates festivals year-round.
-From New Year traditions in January to snow festivals in February, cherry blossoms in spring, and lantern-lit winter events in December — there’s something happening every month.
+Yes, Japanese festivals take place all year long.
+From New Year celebrations in January to snow festivals in February, cherry blossom events in spring, and lantern-lit nights in December, there’s always a festival happening somewhere in Japan no matter the season.

-4. What kind of clothing is suitable for attending a Japanese festival?
+4. What kind of clothing is best for enjoying festivals in Japan?

 5. Which are the most famous Japanese festivals?